The 4-H Horse program is very active in Warren County.

 Special Note about Coggins Tests

-All horses must have PROOF of negative Coggins test results uploaded by June 1.
+All horses must have PROOF of negative Coggins test results uploaded by May 29, 2026.
 “Blood drawn” is not an acceptable substitute.
 Plan now to have your horse tested early enough to have results before the deadline.

 Remember, spring is a busy time for local veterinarians and the ODA.
 Tests can be delayed several weeks, so plan ahead.